Code: Virals, Book 3

 Is it any good?

-CODE, the third installment to the Virals series, explores more mature themes than the first two books, Virals and Seizure.
+CODE, the exciting third installment to the Virals series, explores more mature themes than the first two books, Virals and Seizure.
 Authors Kathy Reichs and Brendan Reichs take readers on a thrilling ride that introduces them to complex ideas.
 The novel offers insight into mental illness and how it affects society, and delves deep into the psychological impact of war (one character is an American soldier who fought in Iraq).

-Although Code involves serious concepts, it has the entertaining and exciting qualities that made the first two books such fun.
+Although Code involves serious concepts, it has the entertaining qualities that made the first two books such fun.
 Readers are introduced to Southern Belle society and the festivities of a debutante ball, where couples canoodle in plantation-style mansions.
 Just remember as you enter the iron gates, you never know who you can trust!

 Families can talk about...

 Families can talk about mental illness.
 What are some different types of mental illness?
 How are these illnesses triggered?
 How does society help and care for those who suffer from mental illness?